cgwire/zou/docs/index.md

 Enter it again:
 ```

-Then exit from the postgres client console.
+Then exit from the Postgres client console.

-Alternatively, if you want to set the password avoiding interactive prompts use :
+Alternatively, if you want to set the password to avoid interactive prompts use :
 ```bash
 psql -U postgres -d postgres -c "alter user postgres with password 'mysecretpassword';"
 ```

-Finally, create database tables (it is required to leave the posgres console
+Finally, create database tables (it is required to leave the Postgres console
 and to activate the Zou virtual environment):

 ```